LEGO-Robotics/LEGO-Robotics/README.md

-This repository is maintained by a father-and-son team based in Silicon Valley— Lương Thế Vinh (__@TheVinhLuong102__, an Industrial IoT AI Scientist) and Antoni Lương Phạm Anh Quân (__@AntoniLuongPham__, born 2014)— and contains programming code—mostly in Python, some in other languages— for numerous LEGO Mindstorms robots.
+This repository is maintained by a father-and-son team based in Silicon Valley— Lương Thế Vinh (__@TheVinhLuong102__, an Industrial IoT AI Scientist) and Antoni Lương Phạm Anh Quân (__@AntoniLuongPham__, born 2014)— and contains programming code (mostly in Python, some in other languages) for numerous LEGO Mindstorms robots.
 Generally, __@TheVinhLuong102__ takes care of the overall organization, documentation and maintenance, while __@AntoniLuongPham__ codes the majority of the original programs.